 What Can I Use Instead of Toilet Paper?

 You will be surprised at how many toilet paper alternatives you can find around the house.
 Since you will need a paper alternative more than once, you want to find something that you either have a large stockpile of or something that can be reused.
-These 21 toilet paper alternatives will keep you clean when you don’t have access to TP.
+These 21 toilet paper alternatives will keep you clean when you don’t have access to the real stuff.

 1. Maple Leaves